Martin Neubrandt

 Figure 1

 This paper examines how cooperation with different partners in innovation activities shapes firm employment and performance.
-Using panel data from the Hungarian Community Innovation Survey, I show that vertical cooperation increases the gain from innovation.
-Following an innovation, firms that engage in vertical cooperation in their innovation activity see employment rise by 3.5%, value added by 5.7%, and total factor productivity by 3.8%, on top of the direct impact of the innovation itself.
+Using panel data from the Hungarian Community Innovation Survey linked to administrative firm-level financial data, I show that vertical cooperation increases the gain from innovation.
+Following an innovation, firms that engage in vertical cooperation in their innovation activity are associated with 3.5% higher employment, 5.7% higher value added, and 3.7% higher total factor productivity, on top of the estimated effect of innovation itself.
 Cooperation with other partner types has no significant direct effect on employment or performance.